auth0/docs/articles/email/templates.md

 ### Verification Email (Using Code)

 Azure AD and ADFS connections support an [email verification flow](/connections/azuread-email-verification#email-verification-flow-for-azure-ad/adfs- connections) using a one-time-use code.
-If you enable tat feature, users will be prompted to enter the code before continuing the authentication flow.
+If you enable this feature, users will be prompted to enter the code before continuing the authentication flow.

 ### Welcome Email